timcole/timcole/README.md

 [✉️](mailto:tim@socialblade.com)
 [🔗](https://socialblade.com)

-> Currently leading the transition of our very legacy PHP, MySQL, Redis infrastructure to our new upcoming Rust, tRPC, PostgreSQL, Cassandra, Redis, NextJS infrastructure.
-Our transition goal is to provide a more user-friendly and stable service so everyone can continue to enjoy the stats they love without interruption.
+> Leading our engineering team working on building out our new tech stack and Kubernetes infrastructure.
+Making and implementing technical decisions, writing code and delegating tasks to others.

 _[Past Experiences](https://www.linkedin.com/in/modesttim)_